 The sheer logistical immensity of the broadcast, coupled with the over-loaded production, gave the song a certain cachet, although it is essentially a condescending, lumpen hymn to an utopian Neverland, with lyrics that are the purest dross.
 Yet it lingers, like a piece of old furniture one intends to put out in the hard rubbish but never does, which says something for its unabashed sincerity and heartfelt elements.

-Perhaps the better way to sell this “old Northern English folk song” is with a snarl, as Elvis Costello did at Live Aid on 13 July 1985:
+Perhaps the better way to sell this “old Northern English folk song” is with a smile and a snarl, as Elvis Costello did at Live Aid on 13 July 1985:

 In the final analysis, all the philosophers and revolutionaries and leaders in the world have never come up with a remedy better that this.